 Enclosed is an Executive Branch analysis covering two requests for issuance of licenses for the export of highly enriched uranium in the form of uranium oxide and uranium hexafluoride to France and the Federal Republic of Germany for fabrication into fuel assemblies and shipment to Sweden.
-In accompance with P.L.
-95-242, the analysis explicitly additional with P.L.
-95-242, the formany for the Atomic Energy Act are met, including the specific criteria of Sections 127 and 128, as well as certain additional factors, envisaged by Section 126 a.(1).
+In accordance with P.L.
+95-242, the analysis explicitly addresses how the requirements of Section 126 a.(1) of the Atomic Energy Act are met, including the specific criteria of Sections 127 and 128, as well as certain additional factors, envisaged by Section 126 a.(1).